rsek/dataforged/README.md

 ## Usage

+### Javascript/Typescript

 Best consumed as a Node package: `npm i dataforged` or `yarn add dataforged`.
 Typescript typings are included; use of VSCode or an IDE to expose the type annotations in your workspace is highly recommended.
-See also the [documentation site](https://rsek.github.io/dataforged/).
+See also the [API documentation site](https://rsek.github.io/dataforged/).

 If you just want the data as-is, import the `starforged` object to use the pre-loaded, typed JSON.

-### ESM
+#### ESM

 ```javascript
 import { starforged } from 'dataforged'
 ```

-### CommonJS
+#### CommonJS

 ```javascript
 const { starforged } = require('dataforged')
 ```

+### Other Languages
+Packages for other languages and packages are a work in progress.
+For now, you can use the contents of [dist/starforged]. `dataforged.json` contains all game data in a single object; `schema.json` describes its JSON schema.

 ## Current Content Version/Sources